 Membership

-To represent a variety of student voices, we select a mix of international and domestic students and a balance of genders.
-We mix new and experienced representatives by inviting previous members to continue the following semester.
-Every member who continues membership for at least one year, or who has attended every meeting, receives a certificate of recognition.
+To ensure diverse representation, we select a mix of international and domestic students with a balanced gender representation.
+We also maintain a mix of new and experienced representatives by inviting previous members to continue for an additional semester.
+Members who serve for at least one year or attend all scheduled meetings will receive a certificate of recognition.

 Meetings

 Meetings are held twice per semester on Friday afternoons via Microsoft Teams.
-Program Managers run regular meetings that give you a formal opportunity to advise on, discuss and make recommendations on discipline-specific issues, and issues common to the whole student collective.
-You will discuss vital student activities on campus and shared collective ideas to better the college.
+These meetings, led by Program Managers, provide a formal platform to discuss and make recommendations on discipline-specific and broader student issues.
+You will also collaborate on student initiatives and explore ways to enhance the overall student experience.

 Application process and eligibility

-A call for nominations is emailed to students each year to recruit 8 to 15 student representatives across the college.
+Each year, a call for applications is emailed to students to recruit 8 to 15 student representatives across the college.

 Click here for the Student Representative Group position description.